SRSteinkamp/assignment_e-conomic_cropping/README.md

 #### Potential Issues
 * Needs postprocessing, especially if we want the corners
-* Slower, needs more compute (masks have to be resized, and post prrocessed), also possibly more data transfer.
+* Slower, needs more compute (masks have to be resized, and post processed), also possibly more data transfer.

 ### Computer Vision (rule based)